kxconrad/React-Components-Trainer/README.md

 # React Components Trainer

-Application to trainee important elements and concepts of React.js library
+Application to trainee important elements and concepts of React.js library.
+Build with Create React App.

 ## What contains this application?